SlimHintz/bait-n-switch/README.md

  - Data was manually labelled, 3 labellers and the majority was taken as truth

 #### Dataset 2
+- The Webis Clickbait Corpus 2016 (Webis-Clickbait-16) comprises 2992 Twitter tweets sampled from top 20 news publishers as per retweets in 2014 [2]
+-  Data was manually labelled, 3 labellers and the majority was taken as truth
+- A total of 767 tweets are considered clickbait by the majority of annotators and 2225 where classified as normal
+- 9,276 posts are considered clickbait by the majority of annotators and

 #### Dataset 3

+- The Webis Clickbait Corpus 2017 (Webis-Clickbait-17) comprises a total of 38,517 Twitter posts from 27 major US news publishers.
+- All posts were annotated on a 4-point scale: not click baiting (0.0), slightly click baiting (0.33), considerably click baiting (0.66), heavily click baiting (1.0) by five annotators from Amazon Mechanical Turk
+- 9,276 posts are considered clickbait by the majority of annotators and 29,241 where considered normal

+Data was then evaluated seperately, cleaned seperately and then disimilarity matrices were constructed to evaluate similarity between corpus.

+N closest headlines were added to the first data set from the other two based on similarity.

 ### Evaluation